BarRaiders/barraiders.github.io/docs/faqs/general/index.md

 # General Issues (Not plugin specific)
-On this page you will find troubleshooting steps for general issues that are not spesific to a plugin.
+On this page you will find troubleshooting steps for general issues that are not specific to a plugin.

 ## Plugin isn't displaying any text/information on the Stream Deck Key
 Some plugins will display information on the key.
 For example, the **"Stream Counter"** plugin will display a counter for how many times the Stream Deck key has been pressed.